mganjoo/alisha-and-milind-wedding/README.md

     The site will be running at _`http://localhost:8000`_, and the GraphiQL tool will be at \_`http://localhost:8000/___graphql`\_.

+## Build environment variables

+These options control how the Gatsby site gets generated.

+- `GUARD_PAGE_ONLY`: When set to `"1"`, builds a single page ("save the date" or "coming soon") and deletes all other pages.
+This can be useful to allow development on the full website while the "public" website is still protected. (default: `"0"`)

 ## 🧪 Testing

 This project has [Jest](https://jestjs.io/) configured for unit tests and [Cypress](https://www.cypress.io) for end-to-end tests.